News and exciting insights

 In our blog you will not only find the latest updates from Caelor but also exciting use cases and customer references.
 At the same time, we take you into the Atlassian Cloud and reveal the latest updates and many exciting tips & tricks.

-A side effect of this is an increased demand for support and development teams to keep things running smoothly in more complex environments.
+However, a side effect of this is an increased demand for support and development teams to keep things running smoothly.
 Now it is time to adjust the pricing to reflect the amount of development and support that has gone into all of the new and improved features.
-On 1st of September, 2021 prices will go up to the levels outlined in the Atlassian Marketplace.
+Effective October 1st, 2021, we will start charging a subscription fee for both MacroSuite and Cards & Panels.

 By Luisa Diederichson: — 3 minutes read